cmdotcom/sunmi-ecr-example-kotlin/README.md

   ## Prerequisites

-  * Payplaza [Terminal](https://www.cm.com/payments/pos-payments/smartpos/) application must be installed in the device.
+  * Cm POS Payments [Terminal](https://www.cm.com/payments/pos-payments/smartpos/) application must be installed in the device.
 Version 1.1.1 or higher.
   * Android 7 (api 25) or higher.
   * The device you'll use must have installed 'SunmiPayHardwareService'.
 Version v3.3.140 or higher.